 - 1 1/4 gallon capacity

-There appears to be some quality control issues, however.
-While we didn't have this problem, researching the product further, there were some reports couple of the bowl arriving damaged (isolated cases).
-And, similarly to a few other bowls mentioned above, it's possible the bowl will only last a season or two, as these heaters tend to brake after this time, which appears to be a trend among heated pet bowls.
+There appear to be some quality control issues, however.
+While we didn't have this problem, researching the product further, there were some reports couple of the bowls arrived damaged (isolated cases).
+And, similarly to a few other bowls mentioned above, it's possible the bowl will only last a season or two, as these heaters tend to break after this time, which appears to be a trend among heated pet bowls.